 Instagram is a big user of Cassandra, with 1000s of nodes, 10s of millions of queries per second, 100s of production use cases, and Petabytes of data over 5 datacenters.

-Another challenge they have, due to running multiple Cassandra data centres and having a Billions of users in different locations, is global replication and locality of reference.
+Another challenge they have, due to running multiple Cassandra data centers and having billions of users in different locations, is global replication and locality of reference.
 The solution is the Akkio data locality layer, and “sharding the shards”!

 I was intrigued to hear they have developed a pluggable high-performance storage engine for Cassandra, using RocksDB, and appropriately named “Rocksandra”.
 I’d previously encountered RocksDB as it’s the state store used in Kafka streams (as the ktable backing store).
 However, it isn’t distributed, so it’s an “interesting” idea to make it distributed using Cassandra, while also improving the performance of Cassandra.
 They say it improves the p99 read latency by 10x.
 Just to add to the head-spinning-ness of this idea, over lunch one day of the conference I was chatting with Vincent Royer (Elassandra guy) and the conversation turned to replacing the RocksDB Kafka streams state store with Casandra.
 So, if this works out, you could run Cassandra as the distributed Kafka streams state store, but with RocksDB as the pluggable Cassandra storage engine (in theory).